 Some factors that may impact the recovery timeline include age, obesity, diabetes, and smoking status.
 These factors can slow down the recovery process, but staying dedicated and consistent with physical therapy can improve the odds of a full recovery.

 Recovery can be difficult, as it is physically and mentally challenging.
 Regenerative medicine may offer hope for a less painful and faster recovery.
 In some cases, regenerative medicine can prevent the need for surgery altogether.

 The Role of Regenerative Medicine in Spinal Surgery

-The burgeoning field of regenerative medicine seeks to enhance a patient’s naturally-occuring cells.
-Using stem cells or platelet-rich plasma, some doctors are able to treat issues such as back pain before surgery is necessary.
-These treatments can also be used for pain relief after a surgery has occurred.
-The two types of regenerative therapy offered at CELLAXYS are:
+The burgeoning field of regenerative medicine seeks to enhance a patient’s naturally-occurring cells.
+Using cell-based or platelet-rich plasma (PRP) therapies, some doctors can treat issues such as back pain before surgery is necessary.
+These treatments can also be used for pain relief after surgery has occurred.